 Three roaming in Latin America

 If you are a Three user, and you want to connect to the internet in Latin America, then you’ll be able to activate the roaming through the pay-per-use services.
-Before activating it, we recommend you take into account the following prices:
+Before activating it, we recommend you consider the following prices: